Ria424/developers-animatesdk-docs/Flash_object/Flash13.md

 #### Description

-Read-only property; a string that specifies the full path for the local user’s Configuration directory as a file:/// URI.
+Read-only property; `string`; A string that specifies the full path for the local user’s Configuration directory as a file:/// URI.
 See also [Flash.configDirectory](../Flash_object/Flash12.md).

 #### Example